DevLereko/smartel-api-test/README.md

 npm run dev
 ```

-> The app uses `ts-node-dev` for live-reloading in development mode.
+> The app uses `nodemon` for live-reloading in development mode.
 Ensure your MySQL server is running and the database exists before starting.

 ---